mehulkar/mehulkar.com/source/blog/2024/02/breville-grind-control.md

   - espresso / americano, not drip
   - loud

-During this process, I learned that there's an organization that publishes the standards for coffee called the [SCAA: Specialies of Coffee Association of America][3]<sup>1</sup>: - Golden cup ratio: 9-11 grams of ground coffee for every 6 ounces of water
+During this process, I learned that there's an organization that publishes the standards for coffee called the
+[SCAA: Specialies of Coffee Association of America][3]<sup>1</sup>.
+According to SCAA, the golden cup ratio is 9-11 grams of ground coffee for every 6 ounces of water.

 ---